An Oklahoma birth or death certificate may require an amendment if the information was:

 Amending an Oklahoma Death Record

-• The Funeral Home or Funeral Director of record may submit written or electronic affidavits within one year
+The Funeral Home or Funeral Director of record may submit written or electronic affidavits to amend the death record.

 How to Avoid Delays